Power-on self-test: History

 In earlier BIOSes, up to around the turn of the millennium, the POST would perform a thorough test of all devices, including a complete memory test.
 This design by IBM was modeled after their larger mainframe systems, which would perform a complete hardware test as part of their cold-start process.
-As the PC platform evolved into more of a commodity consumer device, the mainframe and minicomputer-inspired high-reliability features such as parity memory and the thorough memory test in every POST were dropped from most models.
+As the PC platform evolved into more of a commodity consumer device, the mainframe- and minicomputer-inspired high-reliability features such as parity memory and the thorough memory test in every POST were dropped from most models.
 The exponential growth of PC memory sizes, driven by the equally exponential drop in memory prices, was also a factor in this, as the duration of a memory test using a given CPU is directly proportional to the memory size.

-The original IBM PC could be equipped with as little as 16 KB of RAM and typically had between 64 and 640 KB; depending on the amount of equipped memory, the computer's 4.77 MHz 8088 required between 5 seconds and 1.5 minutes to complete the POST and there was no way to skip it.
+The original IBM PC could be equipped with as little as 16 KB of RAM and typically had between 64 and 640 KB; depending on the amount of equipped memory, the computer's 4.77 MHz 8088 required between 5 seconds and 1.5 minutes to complete the POST, and there was no way to skip it.
 Beginning with the IBM XT, a memory count was displayed during POST instead of a blank screen.
-A modern PC with a bus rate of around 1 GHz and a 32-bit bus might be 2000x or even 5000x faster, but might have many more gigabytes of memory.
+A modern PC with a bus rate of around 1 GHz and a 32-bit bus might be 2000 or even 5000 times faster, but might have many more gigabytes of memory.
 With boot times more of a concern now than in the 1980s, the 30- to 60-second memory test adds undesirable delay for a benefit of confidence that is not perceived to be worth that cost by most users.
 Most clone PC BIOSes allowed the user to skip the POST RAM check by pressing a key, and more modern machines (2000s and later) often performed no RAM test at all unless it was enabled via the BIOS setup.
 In addition, modern DRAM is significantly more reliable than DRAM was in the 1980s.